-Aesthetics meets activism: Artists at the forefront of change ^[1] Mary Mattingly's Swale (2016), a floating garden in the middle of New York City's Bronx River, is a forest of edible plants on the water ^[2].
+Aesthetics meets activism: Artists at the forefront of change [1] Mary Mattingly's Swale (2016), a floating garden in the middle of New York City's Bronx River, is a forest of edible plants on the water $^{[2]}$.
 After discovering it is illegal to forage or even grow food in public parks in New York City, Mattingly conceived an artwork to circumvent those laws and let people gather food for free.
-Continuing the tradition of artists such as Robert Smithson, Mattingly declares "Swale is a call to action," asking audiences to "reconsider our food systems, to confirm our belief in food as a human right, and to pave pathways to create public food in public space" ^[3].
-As a direct result of Swale and the support of community groups, the New York City Parks Department opened its first landbased pilot in 2017 - a public 'Foodway' at Concrete Plant Park in the Bronx.
-Artsy (2020) These 10 Artists are Making Urgent Work About the Environment.
-Art in America (2016) Movable Feast: Mary Matttingly's Floating Garden Swale NYC (2021) About Swale Global inspirations THOUGHT STARTERS - What kinds of global issues can we anticipate in the next 3 - 5 years that might surface in artists' exploration? - How can we tap into audience desires to find solidarity to fuel participation in the arts? - How can we leverage certain art forms to become agents of change for social causes (e.g. climate change)?
+Continuing the tradition of artists such as Robert Smithson, Mattingly declares "Swale is a call to action," asking audiences to "reconsider our food systems, to confirm our belief in food as a human right, and to pave pathways to create public food in public space" $^{[3]}$.
+As a direct result of Swale and the support of community groups, the New York City Parks Department opened its first land-based pilot in 2017 - a public 'Foodway' at Concrete Plant Park in the Bronx. - [1] Artsy (2020) These 10 Artists are Making Urgent Work About the Environment - [2] Art in America (2016) Movable Feast: Mary Mattingly's Floating Garden - [3] Swale NYC (2021) About Swale THOUGHT STARTERS

+- What kinds of global issues can we anticipate in the next 3 - 5 years that might surface in artists' exploration? - How can we tap into audience desires to find solidarity to fuel participation in the arts? - How can we leverage certain art forms to become agents of change for social causes (e.g. climate change)?
 Eco-awareness: Arts for Climate Change and the Anthropocene Aria is a 'promenade experience' woven with vocal performances by the Hong Kong Children's choir, ethereal light projections on water, immersive installations, and dance.
 Conceived originally by economist and composer Dr Eugene Birman, Aria, through its site-specific installation, is an "attempt to enhance everyone's perception of air".
 As audiences walk through the night time conservatory, they experience a rare cooling effect created by the trees - a sensation not commonly felt in Hong Kong.
 Inspired by the Anthropocene, the songs are composed to compare public views on air pollution with scientific findings through big data analyses.
 At its heart, audiences are invited to 'empathise with Air'.
-Through its sensorial environment, Aria hopes to inspire audiences on greater eco-awareness, to realise that "Air can still get hurt by what people do, and needs the world to be kind" ^[1].
+Through its sensorial environment, Aria hopes to inspire audiences on greater eco-awareness, to realise that "Air can still get hurt by what people do, and needs the world to be kind" [1].

-[1] New Vision Festival (2020) Aria ASIAN CULTURAL WAVE Asia's emerging cultural wave in entertainment and arts is redesigning the blueprint for content and engagement.
+[1] New Vision Festival (2020) Aria

 The underlying driving force Increased travelling in and out of Asia (pre-COVID) has helped to drive the export and sharing of Asian culture.
 South Korea's soft power through media and culture has accelerated over the past decade, influencing Chinese media and tech giants to replicate their success.
 Ambitious and optimistic about global markets, Chinese media companies have been investing heavily in Asian content for export.
-[1] The Economic Times (2020) How K-pop and Korean Drama had their Biggest Breakthrough in India Amid the Pandemic [2] McKinsey Global Institute (2019) China and the World 49% Increase in overall traffic from India on Viki, a Korean drama dominant platform since COVID-19^[1] 400 million US dollars of exported content by the Chinese TV and film industry in 2017.
-This comprises over 60% of all exported TV programmes, reaching >200 countries and regions ^[2]
+49% Increase in overall traffic from India on Viki, a Korean drama dominant platform since COVID-19 [1] 400 million US dollars of exported content by the Chinese TV and film industry in 2017.
+This comprises over 60% of all exported TV programmes, reaching >200 countries and regions [2]